theninthsky/client-side-rendering/README.md

 There are various examples of how this delayed functionality negatively impacts the user experience, like the way some websites only show the navigation bar after JS has been loaded (since they cannot access the Local Storage to check if it has a user info entry).

-Another issue which can be especially critical for E-commere websites is that SSG pages might reflect outdated data (a product's price or availability for example).
+Another issue, which can be especially critical for E-commere websites, is that SSG pages might reflect outdated data (a product's price or availability for example).

+However, if we insist on using SSG (for some unknown reason), we can simply use the _[Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin#what-is-prerendering)_ to generate SSG pages from our CSR app.

 ## The Cost of Hydration